patterson-tom/Dionysus/README.md

 In Arena, click `Engines -> Install new engine` and select the `.exe` generated above.
 Dionysus should then be loaded into the GUI.
 You can now either click the `demo` button to watch Dionysus play against itself, or start making moves as white to play against it.

 To use an opening book, you will need to download one.
 Currently, only the [Formula17]() opening book is supported, but plans are for custom books to be supported in the future.
-Download and unzip the file, leaving the **Book_Formula17** folder next to the generated .exe
+Download and unzip the file, leaving the `Book_Formula17` folder next to the generated `.exe`.

 ## How it works
 ### Talking to the GUI